Michael Harris II Player Props: Braves vs. Pirates

-On Monday, Michael Harris II (hitting .333 in his past 10 games) and the Atlanta Braves face the Pittsburgh Pirates, whose starting pitcher will be Osvaldo Bido.
-First pitch is at 7:05 PM ET.
+Michael Harris II -- hitting .353 in his past 10 games -- will be in action for the Atlanta Braves versus the Pittsburgh Pirates, with Mitch Keller on the hill, on August 8 at 7:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Cubs.
+In his last game, he strung together two hits (going 2-for-4 with a double) against the Pirates.

 Michael Harris II Game Info & Props vs. the Pirates